Approximating Langevin Monte Carlo with ResNet-like Neural Network architectures: Introduction and scope

 From a mathematical perspective, there has been a lot of work on the expressivity analysis of fully connected neural networks (FCNNs), providing qualitative results regarding the complexity of representations.
 For this, classical and new approximation classes and function spaces are considered, such as in~\cite{gühring_raslan_kutyniok_2022}.
 Important approximation results include~\cite{bach2017breaking, barron1993universal, barron1994approximation, bolcskei2019optimal, elbrachter2022dnn, perekrestenko2018universal, petersen2018optimal, yarotsky2017error, yarotsky2018optimal, yarotsky2020phase}.
-An analysis for the FCNN approximation of (parametric) PDEs was for instance presented in~\cite{marcati2022exponential, lanthaler, cai2021physicsinformed, li2021fourier}.
-In a recent work \cite{Jentzen_2021}, FCNNs have been shown to beat the curse of dimensionality in approximation of Kolmogorov backward equations (KBE) provided that the drift term can be approximated without curse of dimensionality.
+In \cite{Jentzen_2021} FCNNs have been shown to beat the curse of dimensionality in approximation of Kolmogorov backward equations (KBE) provided that the drift term can be approximated without curse of dimensionality.
 The central idea is the use of the Feynman-Kac formula, linking the KBE solution to the expectation of an observable subject to an underlying It\^o diffusion process.
 Under suitable assumptions on the observable (which coincides with the initial condition of the KBE) and the drift term, this diffusion process can be approximated by adding and composing FCNN layers in an imitation of the Euler-Maruyama discretization.

 While standard feed-forward FCNNs offer conceptual simplicity, there are architectures arguably better suited to the approximation of differential equations.
 One such architecture is given by deep residual networks, also called \textit{ResNets},~\cite{he2016deep}, which instead of the full mapping from input to output learn a residual component (respective to the layer input) in each layer.
 Due to this residual structure, ResNets have interesting theoretical connections to time discretizations of differential equations.
 In particular, the forward propagation of the inputs through the residual layers can be interpreted as time-discretization of an underlying (stochastic) differential equation.
 The continuous-time equivalent of a ResNet is called a neural ODE~\cite{chen2018neural,sander2022residual}.